abhishekdbihani/Home-Credit-Default-Risk-Recognition/README.md

 19) lightgbm - LightGBM model <br>
 20) hyperopt - Bayesian hyperparameter optimization <br>

+<i> Note - The packages can be installed by uncommenting the first cell in the [project notebook](https://github.com/abhishekdbihani/Home-Credit-Default-Risk-Recognition/blob/master/Abhishek%20Capstone%20-%20Home%20Credit%20Risk%20v2.ipynb) </i>

 <b> References / Acknowledgements </b>

-This notebook builds on scripts and explanations from other Jupyter notebooks publicly shared on Kaggle.
+This project builds on scripts and explanations from other Jupyter notebooks publicly shared on Kaggle.
 The list is as follows-

 1) [A Gentle Introduction](https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction) <br>
 2) [Introduction to Automated Feature Engineering](https://www.kaggle.com/willkoehrsen/automated-feature-engineering-basics) <br>